iceyxin/Nancy-Zhou/README.md

 **Game Mechanics**
 User Controls:
-I can use W, S, A, and D keys to move up, down, left, and right respectively.
+I can use W, S, A, D, Q keys to move up, down, left, right, and Quit respectively.

 **Game Rules:**
 When I press a key, numbers in the grid shift in the chosen direction:
 If two adjacent numbers in a row (for horizontal moves) or column (for vertical moves) are the same, they combine into their sum.
 After combining, the resulting number fills one cell, while the other becomes empty.
 If no numbers can combine, all numbers still shift in the chosen direction, filling the empty spaces.
 If I reach 2048 in any cell, I win!
 If there are no moves left, the game ends, allowing me to restart or quit.

 **Exception Handling:**
 Used exception handling to capture any invalid inputs and unexpected actions during gameplay.